 - No contact with frame, secures bicycle by front wheel

 - Carries road tires up to 5.0” fat bike tires, and diameters from 20” to 29”

 - Compatible with bicycle wheelbases from 36” to 50”

 - Folds flat against the vehicle and tilts down 30 degrees to allow for hatch access

-- Fits both 1.25” and 2” hitches with adapter sleeve & anti-wobble bolt
+- Fits both 1.25” and 2” hitches with adapter sleeve (included) & anti-wobble bolt

 - Includes locking hitch bolt, cable lock, and standard lock pods, keyed alike

 - Note: Cable lock is not intended to be used while driving.
 Road vibrations can cause unintended ware on frames, rims, and the rack itself.
 Please remove cable lock when vehicle is in motion